 - Displaying Forms on Your Site

 Note: The steps below are for WordPress version 5 or newer.
-If you are using an older version WordPress, please see our tutorial about working with forms in the WordPress Classic Editor.
+If you are using an older version of WordPress, please see our tutorial on working with forms in the WordPress Classic Editor.

 Adding a New Form

-To begin, you’ll need to be logged into the WordPress admin area.
-Once there, click on WPForms in the admin sidebar to go the Forms Overview page.
+To begin, you’ll need to be logged into your WordPress admin area.
+Once there, click on WPForms in the admin sidebar to go to the Forms Overview page.

 Then, to create a new form, click on the Add New button to launch the WPForms form builder.

-Below the Form Name input, you’ll find form templates in the Select a Template section.
-These are pre-built templates of commonly used forms to help you quickly get started.
-Go ahead and click on the template you’d like to use.
+Below the Form Name field, you’ll find many form templates in the Select a Template section.
+These are pre-built templates of commonly used forms to help you get started quickly.

 Once you’ve selected a form template, the form builder will take you to the Fields screen.

-The left panel will show you the fields available for you to use.
-The fields you have access to will depend on your license level.
+The left panel will show you the available fields.
+The ones you have access to will depend on your license level.

 Note: If you’d like more information on all the WPForms fields, be sure to check out our tutorial on how to choose the right form field.

-To add a field to your form, you can either click on the name of the field, or drag and drop it from the left panel directly into the form preview.
+To add a field to your form, you can either click on it in the left-hand panel or drag and drop it directly into the form preview.

-To delete a field from your form, you can hover over the field and click the red trash can button.
+To delete a field from your form, you can hover over it and click the red trash can icon.

 Accessing Field Options

-Field options allow you to configure the details and settings of each field, such as field labels and description.
+Field options enable you to configure the details and settings of each field, such as its label and description.

-To view and edit the field options available for each field, click on the field in the preview screen.
-The field options will then appear in the left panel.
+To view and edit the options available for a field, click on it in the preview panel.
+The field options will then appear in the left panel of the form builder.